Encrypt Online

 Do This Locally (CLI)

-# Decode the JWT payload (no signature verification)
+# Decode the JWT payload locally (no signature verification)

 JWT Decode FAQ